runmat-org/runmat/docs/DESIGN_PHILOSOPHY.md

 MATLAB is a language, a large proprietary standard library, an IDE, and an ecosystem of toolboxes.
 We treat each separately.

 - The language is a syntax and semantics for arrays, functions, control flow, and errors.
 That we support in the core.
 - The library (built-ins) is open-ended.
-RunMat ships a slim standard library and lets packages provide the rest.
+RunMat ships a standard library and lets packages provide the rest.
 Documentation is generated from the runtime (not a hand-maintained spreadsheet of parity; parity is not a product goal).
 - RunMat is not an IDE.
 It is a runtime that can be used with any IDE (such as Cursor, VSCode, or IntelliJ).

 This separation keeps the core maintainable and lets the community move fast without destabilizing the runtime.